RobertGauld/TrainMovementMeasurer/README.md

 * Make sure that you configure GATE_PINS to contain the Arduino pins connected to your detectors
 * Remove/comment the "#define GATE_LED_PIN" line
 * Ensure you set GATE_BROKEN correctly

+### Measure Speed Only

+With the current code this is easily achieved by:
+* Setting DISTANCE_1 to 0
+* Removing the third value from GATE_PINS
+* The following components may also be omitted from the build: R7, LED3, C3, R4, Detector connected to C3, Link between I14 and I24.
+Although the must be installed if in the future you decide to measure acceleration too.